kofimokome/cf7-message-filter/README.txt

 == Changelog ==

 = 1.2.5 =
-* Add autoclear messages function
+* Add auto-clear messages function
 * Move log file to uploads folder
+* Bug fixes

 = 1.2.4 =
 * Fix bug with some messages with links bypassing the checks